anika81199/Multiple-Client-Server-System/README (1).md

 This method connects the HOST and PORT to the socket server; this is the process that ensures server is bound to a specific IP and port so that it can listen to incoming client's requests on that IP and port.

 ### 6. `server_name.listen()`
 A server has a `listen()` method which puts the server into listening mode.
 This allows the server to listen to incoming connections.The .listen() method has a backlog parameter.
-It specifies the number of unaccepted connections that the system will allow before refusing new connections.
+It specifies the number of unaccepted connections, that the system will allow before refusing new connections.

 ### 7. `server_name.accept()`
 When a client connects, the server calls `.accept()` to accept, or complete, the connection.
 The `.accept()` method blocks execution and waits for an incoming connection.
 When a client connects, it returns a new socket object representing the connection and a tuple holding the address of the client.
 The tuple will contain (host, port) for IPv4 connections.